pgstef/pgstef.github.io/_posts/2018-01-18-introduction_to_postgresql_automatic_failover.md

 Pacemaker is nowadays the industry reference for High Availability.
 The Pacemaker + Corosync stack is able to detect failures on various services and automatically decide to failover the failing resource to another node when possible.

 To be able to manage a specific service resource, Pacemaker interact with it through a so-called "Resource Agent".
-Resource agents must comply to the OCF specification which define what they must implement (start, stop, promote, etc), how they should behave and inform Pacemaker of their results.
+A Resource Agent is an external program that abstracts the service it provides and present a consistent view to the cluster.

 PostgreSQL Automatic Failover (aka.
 PAF : http://clusterlabs.github.io/PAF/) is a Resource Agent dedicated to PostgreSQL.
 Its original wish is to keep a clear limit between the Pacemaker administration and the PostgreSQL one, to keep things simple, documented and yet powerful.